hfutqian/GapSSG/README.md

-# Unpacking the Gap Box Against Data-Free Knowledge Distillation
+# Unpacking the Gap Box Against Data-Free Knowledge Distillation [TPAMI 2024]
 This repository is the official code for the paper "Unpacking the Gap Box Against Data-Free Knowledge Distillation" by Yang Wang, Biao Qian, Haipeng Liu, Yong Rui and Meng Wang.

 ## Dependencies